 What is Account-Based Marketing?

-According to research done by Aberdeen, “Seventy-five percent of customers say they prefer personalized offers.”
+According to research, 86% of B2B companies said ABM improved their win rates.
 Why?
 Because buyers are intuitively drawn to content that is relevant to their unique wants and needs.
 The more you can speak directly to a company’s specific pain points and business goals, the more likely you will be able to capture attention for your offer.

 Benefits of an Account-Based Marketing Strategy

 When done right, account-based marketing can be a highly effective marketing tactic for B2B companies.
 In fact, after instituting ABM, companies saw a 171% increase to their average contract value ($195,294 vs. $71,941)

 66% of consumers say encountering content that isn’t personalized would stop them from making a purchase.
 ABM engages buyers through relevant conversation, which in turn raises a company’s chances of landing those sales.

 An account-based marketing strategy ensures content is reaching the right audience by targeting highly specific customers.
 Content and web CTAs are then created and curated for personalized engagement with accounts.
 Eighty-three percent of marketers name increased engagement with accounts as the biggest benefit of account based marketing, according to a majority of the 236 responses collected for Demandbase’s “Account-Based Marketing Adoption” report.

 According to a recent study done by the Alterra Group, ninety percent of marketers measuring ROI say ABM had a higher ROI than other marketing activities.